- You must have a white card to work in the construction industry at any level.

 You must complete your white card training in Tasmania with a registered training organisation (RTO).

-Once you have successfully completed this training, the RTO will give you a statement of attainment.
+Once you have successfully completed this training, the RTO will give you a certificate of training/statement of attainment.
 This statement will not be accepted if it does not include:

 - your name

 When training is completed through the Department for Education, Children and Young People (DECYP) a certificate of training/statement of attainment might not be provided.
 In these cases a declaration letter from DECYP must be provided with the application.